Celebrate NAIDOC week

 In this Living Black Special Karla Grant brings us a showcase of some of the most talented Indigenous musicians in Australia.
 From Jessica Mauboy to Christine Anu, this extravaganza demonstrates the outstanding talent of Indigenous performers both established and up-and-coming.
-The programme also features interviews with each of the musicians who tell their story of getting into music and how their Indigeneity informs their art and work.
+The program also features interviews with each of the musicians who tell their story of getting into music and how their Indigeneity informs their art and work.
 Watch it here.

 Songlines: Tjawa Tjawa

 This episode of the highly relevant Songlines series focuses on a group of women travelling from the Pilbara all the way into the Great Sandy Desert.
-The women are searching for men to take as husbands and this programme follows them as they meet people throughout their long trek.
-The programme was directed by elder Mark Moora who wanted to record the Tjawa Tjawa Songline in order to reconnect his people to their country.
+The women are searching for men to take as husbands and this program follows them as they meet people throughout their long trek.
+The program was directed by elder Mark Moora who wanted to record the Tjawa Tjawa Songline in order to reconnect his people to their country.
 The ClickView Exchange also features a range of other episodes from this NITV series which can be accessed here.
 Otherwise watch this episode here.

 ProppaNOW focuses on a collective of seven Aboriginal artists who established the art collective ProppaNOW is Brisbane in 2004.
 Their goal was to give urban artists a voice and the collective has since become one of the mainstays of contemporary art in Australia.
-The programme focuses on the seven artists who make up the collective, their work, stories and how they support one another and contribute to the Indigenous art movement in Australia.
+The program focuses on the seven artists who make up the collective, their work, stories and how they support one another and contribute to the Indigenous art movement in Australia.
 Watch it here.